MAKO: Meta-Adaptive Koopman Operators for Learning-based Model Predictive Control of Parametrically Uncertain Nonlinear Systems: Method

 \subsubsection{{Nominal adaptation}}

-{We first consider the case where the exact Koopman operators exist on the finite-dimensional observable space. } Before establishing the theoretical guarantee, we introduce the following assumptions. { \begin{assumption} The domain ${\mathcal{U}}$ is bounded and is given such that ${\mathcal{X}}$ is bounded and forward invariant. \end{assumption} }
+{We first consider the case where the exact Koopman operators exist on the finite-dimensional observable space. } Before establishing the theoretical guarantee, we introduce the following assumptions. { \begin{assumption} The sets $\mathcal{X}$ and $\mathcal{U}$ are compact, and the set $\mathcal{X}$ is forward invariant for the system $f$; that is, for any $\Theta\in\Xi$, $x\in \mathcal{X}$ and $u\in \mathcal{U}$, the inclusion $f(x,u,\Theta)\in \mathcal{X}$ holds. \end{assumption} }

-\begin{assumption} The lifting function ${\psi}_\theta(\cdot)$ and the system dynamics $f(\cdot, \cdot, \Theta)$ are continuous on $\mathcal{X}$ and $\mathcal{U}$, $\forall \Theta \in \Xi$. \end{assumption}
+\begin{assumption} The lifting function ${\psi}_\theta(\cdot)$ and the system dynamics $f(\cdot, \cdot, \Theta)$ are continuous on $\mathcal{X}$ {and $\text{ }\mathcal{U}$}, $\forall \Theta \in \Xi$. \end{assumption}